 If you think that an agency isn’t playing fair with your information, you can ask the Privacy Commissioner to decide whether that agency has carried out “interference with privacy”.

-- If you think an agency has breached your privacy contact them to discuss this.
-If that agency is a company or a government department, try contacting their Privacy Officer first.
+If you think an agency has breached your privacy, you should contact them to discuss this.
+If that agency is a company or a government department, try contacting their Privacy Officer as a first step.
 Be prepared to discuss which of the Privacy Principles you think has been breached, how you are aware of the breach, and what harm you have suffered as a result.
-If the agency is an individual you can try approaching them directly and ask them if they are prepared to do something to remedy the situation.
+If the agency is an individual you can try approaching them directly and ask them if they are prepared to do something to resolve the situation.
 Don’t threaten or abuse them.

 - If the OPC does not think that your case warrants action, you can take a case to the Human Rights Review Tribunal yourself.
-However you can only do this after the OPC investigates your complaint.
+However, you can only do this after the OPC investigates your complaint.
 Be sure to get a “Certificate of Investigation” from the Privacy Commissioner before contacting the Human Rights Review Tribunal.

 More advice and information